 How to Watch US TV from Outside the US

+Do you want to know how to watch US TV outside the US?
 We’re living in a golden era for American TV, where the US is producing some of the finest programs in the world.
-There’s also a growing global audience for US sports and even US news and politics in the age of Trump.
+There’s also a growing global audience for US sports and even US news and politics.

-Yet while the Internet has made all this stuff more accessible than ever to those that live within the USA, it’s not always easy to watch it – or even possible – if you’re traveling or live outside the United States.
-Here we’re going to tell you why and what exactly you can do to fix that.
+Yet while the Internet has made all this stuff more accessible than ever to those who live within the USA, it’s not always easy to watch it or even possible if you’re traveling or living outside the United States.
+Here you’re going to see why and what exactly you can do to fix that.

-There are several perfectly legitimate reasons why you might want to stream and watch US TV from outside the US.
-Obviously US citizens want US news and sports when they’re visiting or living elsewhere, and if you pay for US streaming services like Hulu, HBO Now, or Netflix then you probably want to be able to keep up with your favorite shows even when you’re abroad.
+There are several legitimate reasons why you might want to stream and know how to watch US TV from outside the US.
+US citizens want US news and sports when they’re visiting or living elsewhere, and if you pay for US streaming services like Hulu, HBO Now, or Netflix, you probably want to be able to keep up with your favorite shows even when you’re abroad.

-Meanwhile, many residents of the UK and other nations might want a way to watch US news or US sports.
-Finally, there’s no getting past the fact that the US has some fantastic video streaming services that non-US residents can’t access – including Hulu and HBC Now – while the US version of Netflix often has films and programs that are unavailable on Netflix within other territories.
+Meanwhile, many residents of the UK and other nations might want a way to watch US news or sports.
+Finally, there’s no getting past the fact that the US has some fantastic video streaming services that non-US residents can’t access, including Hulu and HBC Now, while the US version of Netflix often has films and programs unavailable on Netflix within other territories.

-The problem is that most US broadcasters and streaming services restrict streaming to within US borders, using your IP address to determine your location, then blocking the stream if that location is outside the US.
-There are a couple of ways around this, however, the most obvious being to use a VPN service to disguise your true location.
+The problem is that most US broadcasters and streaming services restrict streaming to within national borders, using your IP address to determine your location and then blocking the stream if that location is outside the territory.
+There are a couple of ways around this with the most obvious being to use a VPN service to disguise your true location.

 First, though, some caveats.
 Some US streaming services require you to sign up for the service before you watch.
-This might require that you have a US credit card and can provide a US address.
-Others require you to sign in with details of your US cable subscription; not a problem if you have one, not so great if you don’t.
+This might require that you have a US credit card and provide a US address.
+Others require you to sign in with details of your US cable subscription, which is not a problem if you have one, but not so great if you don’t.

-What’s more, the big streaming services have grown wise to viewers streaming through a VPN, and have put in place means of spotting a VPN and blocking users from accessing the service.
-While some VPNs do a great job of stating one step ahead of the blockers, there’s no guarantee that what works well now will still work in three weeks’ time.
+What’s more, the big streaming services have grown wise to viewers streaming through a VPN and have put in place means of spotting them and blocking users from accessing the service.
+While some VPNs do a great job of staying one step ahead of the blockers, there’s no guarantee that what works well now will still work in three weeks.